-There are no international flights straight to Barbuda, all visitors must travel to our sister island Antigua first.
+There are no international flights straight to Barbuda, all visitors must travel to Antigua first.
 A large number of international carriers from the US, the UK, Canada and the wider Caribbean have flights to Antigua.
-In most cases you will need to stay at least one night in Antigua until you can get on a local flight or the ferry to Barbuda.
-You can also charter a plane or a helicopter, which is sometimes cost effective if there are five or more people with luggage and if there is a charter readily available.
+In most cases you will need to stay at least one night in Antigua until you can get on a local flight or one of the ferries to Barbuda.
+You can also charter a plane or even a helicopter, which is sometimes cost effective if there are five or more people with luggage and if there is a charter readily available.

 SVG operate Antigua Barbuda Montserrat Air (ABM) who are currently one of the carriers to Barbuda.
-Changes to their flight schedules are made almost every day and often without notice.You can send them an e mail online or try their number (+268) 562-7183 (Antigua) and (+268) 562-8089 (Barbuda) bearing in mind that they may be on the ground with a plane and not in their office.
+Changes to their flight schedules are made almost every day and often without notice, although they generally do two flights - coming to Barbuda (and returning to Antigua) at around 7.30am, and the same journey at 4.30pm.You can send them an e mail online or try their number (+268) 562-7183 (Antigua) and (+268) 562-8089 (Barbuda) bearing in mind that they may be on the ground with a plane and not in their office.

 with cargo freight